asiahoe/odin-recipes/README.md

-# odin-recipes
-The Odin Project / Foundations / Project 1 of 5 / Recipes
+# The Odin Project
+## Foundations
+### Project 1: Recipes

+The outcome of this project will be a basic recipe website.
+It should demonstrate a strong grasp of the following concepts:
+- HTML
+- Git

+We will revisit it later to apply our knowledge of CSS.